Professors

 Course description

-The class will include be a combination of lectures, films and student-led class discussions.
+The class will be organised to include be a combination of short lectures or reviews, films and student-led class discussions.
 The assigned readings should be done according to the schedule below.
 All readings will be made available digitally as PDFs or placed on reserve in the library.
-Many films will be made available through a class portal.
+Many films will be made available either on-line or in class.
 Students will work in teams or with partners to lead at least one class discussion during the semester.
-At the end of the semester student teams will make class presentations by using resources and a bibliography that we will engage with as the semester progresses.
+Student teams will make class presentations by using resources and a bibliography that we will engage with as the semester progresses.

 Eight short essays = 80%